 “I really enjoy my role engaging with Edge Hill University as a service user.”

 My name is Anne.
 I have been a foster carer for 40 years and also cared for my elderly mother.
-My role with Edge Hill University started with the social work team, now I work across the Faculty of Health, Social Care & Medicine.
+My role with Edge Hill University started with the social work team, now I work across the Faculty of Health, Social Care and Medicine.

 I am part of the service user and carer interview support team, I take part in ” role playing” different scenarios, and I also contribute to modules where I give real life case studies, to describe how foster carers have to care for children in the care system.